Viknesh-analyst/Business-Insight-360/README.md

 # Business-Insight-360 For AtliQ Hardware's
-AtliQ Hardware, a rapidly growing company, is leveraging Power BI for data analytics to gain deeper insights and make informed, data-driven decisions.
-This project focuses on providing comprehensive insights into various domains such as finance, sales, marketing, and supply chain, helping the company optimize performance and identify key growth opportunities.
+AtliQ Hardware, a rapidly growing company in the electronics market with global expansion, manufactures computer hardware and other accessories.
+The company faced significant challenges when expanding into Latin America due to its reliance on intuition and incomplete data.
+Previously dependent on Excel for analysis, AtliQ found it increasingly inadequate as it scaled.
+To address these issues and enhance decision-making, this project aims to provide comprehensive insights across finance, sales, marketing, and supply chain domains, helping AtliQ optimize performance and identify key growth opportunities through data-driven decisions.

 Live Dashboard: [Click Here](https://app.powerbi.com/view?r=eyJrIjoiYjY4Njk4MDMtMDcwNS00ZTAyLWIxOTMtNGM4N2JiMzI2ODg3IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)